seamapi/javascript/README.md

 ## Contributing

-> If using squash merge, edit and ensure the commit message follows the [Conventional Commits] specification.
+> If using squash merge, edit and ensure the commit message follows the [Angular Commit Message Conventions] specification.
-> Otherwise, each individual commit must follow the [Conventional Commits] specification.
+> Otherwise, each individual commit must follow the [Angular Commit Message Conventions] specification.

 1. Create your feature branch (`git checkout -b my-new-feature`).
 2. Make changes.